dnlup/doc/README.md

 * `<Map>`

-On Node versions that support [`flags`](https://nodejs.org/dist/latest-v12.x/docs/api/perf_hooks.html#perf_hooks_performanceentry_flags) this `Map` is populated with additional metrics about the number of times a specific flag was encountered and the total time (in milliseconds) spent on the operation with this flag.
+On Node versions that support [`flags`](https://nodejs.org/dist/latest-v12.x/docs/api/perf_hooks.html#perf_hooks_performanceentry_flags) this `Map` is populated with additional metrics about the number of times it encounters a specific flag and the total time (in milliseconds) spent on the operation with this flag.

 Each key of the `Map` is one of these strings: